citp/privacy-policy-historical/c/ch/chr/christianscience.com.md

 #### Registration information

 Generally, we do not ask users to register to use the Site.
-However, for some of the activities and services available on the Site, we do ask for Registration Information in order to verify your identity and to enable your use of those aspects of the Site.
-If you choose to purchase a product or service available through the Site, we use third-party banking organizations and other providers of payment services to bill you, and in that case, you are providing the necessary billing information directly to such provider(s).
+However, for some of the activities and services available on the Site, including the ability to shop, we do ask for Registration Information in order to verify your identity and to enable your use of those aspects of the Site.
+We use third-party banking organizations and other providers of payment services to process any payments, and in that case, you are providing the necessary billing information directly to such provider(s).

 We respect the privacy of personal email accounts, and we will store your email addresses just as securely as other Personal Data.
 Your Registration Information will not be passed to third parties for their marketing purposes without your express permission.
 We may use email to keep you up to date with news about the Site and other products we offer.
 You may opt-out of receiving promotional email messages through the link provided in such communications.
 However, we reserve the right to use email to notify you of any Site issues or of any legal assertions of rights violations related to your use of the Site.

 #### User submissions

-You agree to TFCCS's use of your username and other identifying information included with your submissions of content for publication (e.g., testimonies submitted to the Wednesday Online Church service), as provided by you, according to our [Terms](https://web.archive.org/terms-of-service "Terms of Service").
+You agree to TFCCS's use of your username and other identifying information included with your submissions of content for publication (e.g., testimonies submitted to the Wednesday Online Church service), as provided by you, according to our [Terms](https://web.archive.org/legal/terms-of-service "Terms of Service").

 #### Customer service communications